Coldworking_BannerStillImage.jpg

 Foundry_1.jpg

-Earlier in 2022, Addison was invited to participate in a 3 month Artist Residency Program at Amazon Headquarters in Seattle.
-In 2021, Addison's sculpture earned him multiple awards, including 3rd Place in Sculpture at the Southeastern Art Show and Market, Chickasaw Nation, and both 1st and 2nd Place Bronze at the Heard Museum Guild Indian Fair & Market.
+In 2021, his sculpture received multiple accolades, including Third Place in Sculpture at SEASAM, and both First and Second Place in Bronze at the Heard Museum Guild Indian Fair & Market.

 Foundry_2.jpg